-I can even stand without holding onto anything for anywhere form a few seconds to a minute.
+I can stand without holding onto anything for anywhere from a few seconds to a minute.

-I not only turn myself in my bed, but I kick off the blankets at night and sometimes even kick my fiancée (who is now my wife)
+I not only turn myself in my bed, but I kick off the blankets at night and sometimes even kick my wife.

 I do not have a hundred percent control of my bladder – yet, but accidents are rare enough that I have ditched the adult diapers.